ZL-Audio/zl-audio.github.io/content/en/help/plugin_installation.md

 The Linux plugins are compressed in a `.zip` file.
 You need to unzip it and manually move the `*.vst3` file to the correct folder, such as `~/.vst3`.

-If there are multiple `.zip` files, the one with `x86` is for x86-64 architecture Linux machines and the one with `arm` is for ARM64 architecture Linux machines.
+If there are two `.zip` files, the one with `x86` is for x86-64 architecture Linux machines and the one with `arm` is for ARM64 architecture Linux machines.

 On Linux, the plugin does not have hardware acceleration.
-The plugin is compatible with Mainstream Linux distributions.
+The plugin is built on Ubuntu 22.04 with dynamic linked dependencies.
+Therefore, I cannot guarantee its compatibility with Linux distributions.
+I would recommend building the plugin from source code.

 ## Subscribe to Release Notifications